vcsaturninus/luamockit/README.md

 # luamockit
-C library for timer-registered callbacks in Lua
+C and Lua library for timer-registered callbacks.